 Cash flow management is critical for businesses of all shapes and sizes.
 As a business owner, you know that cash flow is much more complicated than a business just being successful or failing.
 It’s possible for a growing, successful business to have serious cash flow problems that can threaten the future of your company.

 Cash flow is the cycle of accessible money coming in and out of a business.

 Problems with cash flow may arise when bills and other operating expenses are due but invoices and future profits are still outstanding.
 Business Cash flow can also be affected by cyclical or seasonal fluctuations in profits, unexpected expenses, and opportunities for investment or growth.
 Improving your cash flow to prepare for these events as a business can make a huge difference in your bottom line.

 Divvy is passionate about helping businesses spend smarter, so today we’re sharing how to increase cash flow to your business in 11 steps.

 11 tips for improving cash flow to your business

 1. Credit check your customers

 Waiting around for a late payment is a common cause of monthly cash flow bottlenecks and negative cash flow.
-Maybe you could afford to be more flexible about payment schedules when you were a smaller, newer company, but as you grow and need better access to capital you may discover that some customers aren’t as reliable as others.
+Maybe you could afford to be more flexible about payment schedules when you were a smaller, newer company, but as you grow and need better access to business capital you may discover that some customers aren’t as reliable as others.
 You can counter this in a few ways.

 - Perform credit checks for customers so you can anticipate late or missed payments

 - Adjust interest rates according to business credit scores, so late or missed payments are balanced by higher interest rates

 - Shorten the grace period for late payments–for example instead of giving 60 days to complete an invoice, shorten the deadline to 30 days.